JoeYZXd/RMBG-1.4/README.md

 ## Architecture

-RMBG v1.4 is developed on the [IS-Net](https://github.com/xuebinqin/DIS) enhanced with our unique training scheme and proprietary dataset.
+RMBG v1.4 is developed on the [DIS neural network architecture](https://github.com/xuebinqin/DIS) enhanced with our unique training scheme and proprietary dataset.
 These modifications significantly improve the model’s accuracy and effectiveness in diverse image-processing scenarios.

 ## Installation
 ```bash